 National Center on the Sexual Behavior of Youth (2013).
-CHILDHOOD SEXUAL DEVELOPMENT.
-Retrieved from http://www.ncsby.org/content/childhood-sexual-development
+CHILDHOOD SEXUAL DEVELOPMENT. http://www.ncsby.org/content/childhood-sexual-development

 National Child Traumatic Stress Network in partnership with the National Center on Sexual Behavior of Youth.
-Sexual Development and Behavior in Children.
-Retrieved from http://www.ncsby.org/sites/default/files/NCTSN%20NCSBY%20sexualdevelopmentandbehavior%202009.pdf
+Sexual Development and Behavior in Children. http://www.ncsby.org/sites/default/files/NCTSN%20NCSBY%20sexualdevelopmentandbehavior%202009.pdf

 U.S. Centers for Disease Control and Prevention (n.d.).
 Strategic Direction for Child Maltreatment Prevention: Preventing Child Maltreatment Through the Promotion of Safe, Stable, and Nurturing Relationships Between Children and Caregivers.

 U.S. Centers for Disease Control and Prevention (2007).
-Preventing Child Sexual Abuse within Youth-Serving Organizations: Getting Started on Policies and Procedures.
-Available from https://www.cdc.gov/violenceprevention/pdf/PreventingChildSexualAbuse-a.pdf
+Preventing Child Sexual Abuse within Youth-Serving Organizations: Getting Started on Policies and Procedures. https://www.cdc.gov/violenceprevention/pdf/PreventingChildSexualAbuse-a.pdf

 U.S. Department of Health and Human Services.
 (2013).
 Preventing Child Maltreatment and Promoting Well-Being: A Network for Action 2013 Resource Guide.